-Music & MEmory: A Pragmatic TRIal for Nursing Home Residents with ALzheimer's Disease (METRIcAL)

-METRICAL is an ePCT of a personalized music intervention for nursing home residents with dementia.
-Personalized music is one of several sensory and reminiscence therapies being explored as low-risk alternatives to pharmaceutical approaches in managing behavioral and psychological symptoms of dementia.32 In METRICAL, nursing home staff identify music a resident preferred when s/he was younger and deliver the music at early signs of agitation.
-The primary aim of METRICAL is to determine whether or not personalized music reduces agitation among residents with advanced dementia compared to usual care.
+Music and Memory: A Pragmatic Trial for Nursing Home Residents with Alzheimer's Disease (METRICAL) is an ePCT of a personalized music intervention, is one of several sensory and reminiscence therapies being explored as lowrisk alternatives to pharmaceutical approaches in managing behavioral and psychological symptoms of dementia.32 In METRICAL, nursing home staff identify music a resident preferred when they were younger and deliver the music at early signs of agitation.
+The primary aim of METRICAL is to determine whether or not personalized music reduces agitation among residents with advanced dementia compared with usual care.
 The pilot phase of METRICAL was completed in 2018.
-The ePCT is currently underway; 81 NHs from four corporations are enrolled, 27 NHs receive the intervention in each study year (2019, 2020, 2021).
+The ePCT is currently underway; 81 NHs from four corporations are enrolled, 27 NHs receive the intervention in each study year (2019, 2020, and 2021).